 Don't forget to upload your invention sheet and a photo of your mini golf game for a change to win a Little Inventors book!
 See below.

 You can submit more than one invention idea.

 Submit invention ideas through our upload page.

-- Draw your inventionon our Anna Bruder Maker Challenge - Activity 1
+- Draw your inventionon the Anna Bruder Maker Challenge - Activity 1

-- Scan the *whole* sheetas straight on as possible
+- Scan or photograph the *whole* sheetas straight on as possible

 - Upload it in JPEG, PNG or GIF format (choose a file)